-- 1.11 Credit Accumulation and Transfer (CAT) is the practice of accumulating credits from one or more cognate learning programmes in an institution, and the transfer of credits to be recognised towards a qualification/part-qualification in the same or a different institution to the satisfaction of Senate.
-This practice is subject to the rules published by the CHE and in conformance with the HEQFS requirements. - 1.12 Curriculum means a course or combination of courses leading to a qualification. - 1.13 Dissertation is the term reserved for an extended piece of written work that makes a contribution to the advancement of knowledge that may incorporate creative work or publications integral to the argument, and is submitted in fulfilment of the requirements for a degree of master by research. - 1.14 Examination and re-examination mean a formal, compulsory, summative, scheduled assessment. - 1.15 Exemption from a course means that the Senate has deemed a student to have a sufficient understanding of the subject matter of that course to warrant the student not having to complete the course.
+- 1.12 Credit Accumulation and Transfer (CAT) is the practice of accumulating credits from one or more cognate learning programmes in an institution, and the transfer of credits to be recognised towards a qualification/part-qualification in the same or a different institution to the satisfaction of Senate.
+This practice is subject to the rules published by the Council for Higher Education (CHE) and in conformance with the Higher Education Qualifications Sub-Framework (HEQSF) requirements. - 1.13 Curriculum means a course or combination of courses leading to a qualification. - 1.14 Dissertation is the term reserved for an extended piece of written work that makes a contribution to the advancement of knowledge that may incorporate creative work or publications integral to the argument, and is submitted in fulfilment of the requirements for a degree of master by research. - 1.15 Distance Mode of Delivery involves the interaction between the lecturer or supervisor and the student, not on the premises of the institution. - 1.16 Examination and re-examination mean a formal, compulsory, summative, scheduled assessment. - Exemption from a course means that the Senate has deemed a student to have a sufficient 1.17 understanding of the subject matter of that course to warrant the student not having to complete the course.
 An exemption is not a credit but allows the student to proceed to the subsequent level in a particular course.
-The full number of credits required for a qualification is not affected by the granting of an exemption. - 1.16 Higher qualification means a qualification which requires at least the attainment of a first degree, or equivalent recognised by the Senate, at entry level and includes a degree of Bachelor with Honours. - 1.17 Joint degrees mean an undergraduate (Bachelors) or a postgraduate degree (Masters and PhD), jointly offered by the University and an external non-South African partner institution, recognised by the Senate.
-The student/candidate shall receive a single co-branded degree certificate representing work completed at the University and a partner institution. - 1.18 Matriculation means the formal recognition by Umalusi prior to 2008 in terms of any law, of the capacity of a student to enter a university.
+The full number of credits required for a qualification is not affected by the granting of an exemption. - 1.18 Higher qualification means a qualification which requires at least the attainment of a first degree, or equivalent recognised by the Senate, at entry level and includes a degree of Bachelor Honours. - 1.19 Joint degrees mean an undergraduate (Bachelors) or a postgraduate degree (Masters and PhD), jointly offered by the University and an external non-South African partner institution, recognised by the Senate.
+The student/candidate shall receive a single co-branded degree certificate representing work completed at the University and a partner institution. - 1.20 Matriculation means the formal recognition by Umalusi prior to 2008 in terms of any law, of the capacity of a student to enter a university.